You can navigate with WinSCP in several ways, both with mouse and keyboard. Choose the one you prefer.

 To retrieve and manage bookmarks use the Open directory dialog (or Location Profiles dialog, see below).
 Go to View > Go To > Open Directory/Bookmark in Explorer interface or Local (Remote) > Go To > Open Directory/Bookmark in Commander interface or find the respective icon on a toolbar or use keyboard shortcut

-Ctrl+O. In the latest beta version, you can also use a drop down menu of the Open directory/bookmark button on the toolbar to open a bookmark.
+Ctrl+O. You can also use a drop down menu of the Open directory/bookmark button on the toolbar to open a bookmark.

 You can select between two bookmark modes.
 “Bookmark” mode is available for both interfaces.
 It is just a list of bookmarked paths separated for remote and local panels (local bookmarks are available for the Commander interface only).
 The “Location Profiles” mode is available for Commander interface only.
 It is a list of named profiles consisting of both local and remote directories.
 The profiles can be hierarchically organized into folders.